 Students are expected to take copious notes as they listen to substantive lectures about key people, places, events, and ideas.
 The lectures primarily feature Raymond, with only occasional images to illustrate the material.
 Since students need to be taking notes, it is probably good that there is less visual distraction.
 Raymond’s presentations are interesting, but he does overuse the word actually to the point where I found it annoying.

-Daily assignments direct students to complete the readings and to answer one or more questions.
+Daily assignments direct students to complete the readings and answer one or more questions.
 For instance, the assignment for Lesson 4.3 says: “Read the beginning of Tablet I from the Epic of Gilgamesh.
 How does the character of Gilgamesh and the city of Uruk reflect the values of Mesopotamian culture?”
 Students can write or discuss answers to these questions, depending upon the situation.
 I expect that most students using this course will be studying independently and will not have anyone with whom to discuss answers, so written answers will likely be the norm.
-The lack of an answer key for these daily assignments might pose a problem for some parents trying to evaluate student work.
-However, the frequent exams included with the course might be sufficient for evaluation purposes.
+Sample answers are in the Teacher's Guide.

 Students will take an exam on the fifth day of every five-part lesson, with the exception of the final lesson.
 (The last lesson is more like a Bible study and doesn't lend itself to test questions.)
 Each exam covers material from only that lesson; there are no cumulative exams.
 Exam questions are included in the Student Reader, but this doesn’t make taking an exam significantly easier for students since they will need to draw upon information they should have assimilated from both the lectures and the assigned reading.
 Suggested answers for exam questions are in the Teacher’s Guide.